frontyard/cordova-plugin-exoplayer/README.md

     seekTo: 10 * 60 * 60 * 1000, // Start playback 10 minutes into video specified in ms, default is 0
     forwardTime: 60 * 1000, // Amount of time in ms to use when skipping forward, default is 1 min
     rewindTime: 60 * 1000, // Amount of time in ms to use when skipping backward, default is 1 min
-    audioOnly: true, // Only play audio in the backgroud, default is false.
+    audioOnly: true, // Only play audio in the backgroud, default is false
     subtitleUrl: 'http://url.to/subtitle.srt', // Optional subtitle url
     connectTimeout: 1000, // http connect timeout in ms (default is 0)
     readTimeout: 1000, // http read timeout in ms (default is 0)
     retryCount: 5, // Number of times datasource will retry the stream before giving up (default is 3)
-    showBuffering: true, // Player will show buffering indicator in to corner when buffering, default is false
+    showBuffering: true, // When buffering, player will show indicator at the top of the screen, default is false
     controller: { // If this object is not present controller will not be visible
         streamImage: 'http://url.to/channel.png',
         streamTitle: 'Cool channel / movie',